A Public Health Professionals Guide to Evidence-Based Cancer Control Interventions (EBIs)

-By: Rachel Schramm, communications and outreach coordinator, Iowa Cancer Consortium
+Written by Rachel Schramm, Program Manager, Iowa Cancer Consortium

-Advancing Health Equity & Preventing Chronic Disease – CDC
+Advancing Health Equity in Chronic Disease – CDC

 Cancer Control Technical Assistance Portal (TAP) – George Washington Cancer Center